tw-mosip/inji-wallet/docs/presentation-during-issuance.md

     - Holder ID to be used for VP creation. (optional) // used internally for ldp_vc
 - Methods

-  - handle(ovpRequest: PresentationRequest) : Map<String, Any>
+  - authorizeUser(requestData: PresentationRequestData) : AuthorizationResponse

-    - Here VPRequest is a simple type alias for Map<String, Any>
     - This method is responsible for handling the entire presentation interaction flow.
-    - It takes the ovpRequest as input and returns the VP response to be sent to /iar endpoint.
-Output is map of {openid4vp_presentation: authResponse} // authResponse can be success / error response
+    - It takes the ovpRequest, auth_session, interactive_authorization_endpoint (iar) as input and submits the VP response to the Issuer's /iar endpoint.
+Then returns back the AuthorizationResponse to the caller.
     - Responsibilities include
       - validate auth request
-      - handle presentation (display request, obtain consent, filter credentials, select credentials, create authorization response)
+      - handle presentation (create authorization response by invoking handlePresentationRequest callback and creating VP response)
-    - Order of operations
-      - validateAuthorizationRequest (private method)
-      - handlePresentation (private method)
-    - Has a try-catch block to catch any exceptions thrown during the process and create error VP response using inji-openid4vp library.
+      - submit VP response to Issuer's /iar endpoint
+      - return AuthorizationResponse to caller

   - type() : String

-    - This method returns the interaction type name, which is used in interaction_types_supported param during initial /iar request.
+    - This method returns the interaction type name, which is used in interaction_types_supported param as one of the element  during initial /iar request.
     - For presentation interaction, it returns "openid4vp_presentation".

   - validateAuthorizationRequest(authorizationRequest: Map<String,Any>) : void [private]